JasmineZhen218/ADproject/unet/readme.md

 ##### Input

-​	[1] Unlabeled pathology image: It should be a 3-channel `tif` image
+​	[1] Unlabeled pathology image: It should be a 3-channel `.tif` image

+Example input:

-​	[2] pre-trained model: It should be a PyTorch model
+​	[2] pre-trained model: It should be a PyTorch model /unet_tau.pth

+Pre-trained model for tau tangle detection: https://github.com/JasmineZhen218/ADproject/tree/master/unet/asset/unet_tau.pth Pre-trained model for amyloid plaque detection: https://github.com/JasmineZhen218/ADproject/tree/master/unet/asset/unet_amyloid.pth

 ##### How to run the code